 Aaargh EASTER?!
 I hear you exclaim?
 What?
 But Easter is aaaages away… yes yes, I know, but… the kids don’t really care that we made Easter Eggs Chicks already, they just had fun.
+We also have a great set of Bunny Crafts and Chick Crafts for you to browse!
 If you want to make these, you have to start on some egg blowing (check out how on my How To Make Easter Eggs Post) and collecting of empty egg shells AND I saw some tissue paper wibbly wobbly eggs on 5 Orange Potatoes and really wanted to try the “Tissue paper” technique out!
 So Easter Eggs Chicks you have!
 We have made Easter Birds last year – but last year, I painted them first and Red Ted helped me decorate.
 What I love about these tissue paper Easter eggs, is that both children could join in MORE.
 Red Ted (4) managed it all himself AND they can now play with our rooster and birds, as they are not as fragile as your traditional decorated egg shells.
 Perfect.

 Tissue Paper Chicks – Materials:

 - PVA or Mod Podge,

 - things for decorating – we used googly eyes, feathers and funky foam.

 How to Make Tissue Paper Chicks:

 1) Blow your eggs and make sure are fully dried.
 Cut your tissue paper into strips and squares.